Malak-Mansour/ReproducingFoundationalResult/README.md

 # Run My Experiment
 Run setup.ipynb (in this repository) until the end of 'Exercise: Log in to resources' to setup the line network.
+Do not run 'Turn segment offloading off'.
+We will address this later!

 Open 4 new terminals on Jupyter where you paste the SSH command for 2 romeo terminals, 1 juliet terminal, and 1 router terminal
 ![image](https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/0218e560-2bfe-4098-9b8d-b43d3315b422)